Presenting and Publishing

 You may be able to apply for credit at a university for any subjects or short courses you have successfully completed.
 However, for many people, continence related short courses or subjects are a good place to start getting into the specialty area.

-The courses/subjects listed below have been reviewed by CoNSA as being relevant to continence nursing practice, and address some or all of the NCS practice standards.
-We are aware that the La Trobe University post graduate course is undergoing review and not currently available.
-We have been advised that it will be available in 2025.
+The short courses/subjects listed below have been reviewed by CoNSA as being relevant to continence nursing practice, and address some or all the NCS practice standards.

 CPD